OpenNTF/dojo-webpack-plugin/README.md

 Loader extensions are used to provide special processing when loading modules.
 Loader extensions prefix the module being loaded, separated by the `!` character.
 Both Dojo and Webpack have the concept of loader extensions, but the implementation are very different, and they use conflicting terminology.
 Dojo refers to them as plugins and Webpack refers to them as loaders.
 To avoid confusion, we refer to them both in this document as loader extensions.

 Dojo loader extensions generally cannot be used with Webpack.
-There are several approaches to dealing with Dojo loader extensions.
+There are several config only approaches to dealing with Dojo loader extensions that don't require chaning your application's code.

 * Replace the Dojo loader extension with a compatible Webpack extension.
 For example, the `dojo/text` loader extension can be replaced with the Webpack `raw` loader extension.
 This can be done with code similar to the following in your `webpack.config.js`.